sandeepsangole/fp-dataset-artifacts/README.md

 # fp-dataset-artifacts

-Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
-Code by Kaj Bostrom and Jifan Chen.
+Project by Sandeep Sangole and Stuti Mehta

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.